pvp-masterk/6b6twiki/docs/Players/advik555.md

 - Created a 10,000x10,000 map of 6b6t spawn
 - Created the 6b6t wiki
 - Discovered the /name exploit (aka white name exploit)
-- Discovered 120 BPS+ elytra fly config
+- Discovered a 120 BPS+ elytra fly config
 - Griefed and insided a very large amount of clans, especially those against 555

 ## Clans